T-Troll/alienfx-tools/Doc/alienfx-cli.md

 # alienfx-cli

-`alienfx-cli` is a command-line interface to control AliennFX/LightFX devices.
+`alienfx-cli` is a command-line interface to control AlienFX/LightFX devices.
+It can use both low-level (USB driver) access by default, but you can switch to high-level SDK (Alienware LightFX) issuing `high-level` command.

 ## Usage

-Run `alienfx-cli.exe` with a command and any options for that command. `alienfx-cli` uses low-level (USB driver) access by default, but you can switch to high-level SDK (Alienware LightFX) issuing `high-level` command.
+Run `alienfx-cli.exe` without parameters for help.

 ```
 alienfx-cli.exe [command=option,option,option] ... [command=option,option,option] [loop]
 ```

 The following commands are available:
 - `status` Showing AlienFX device IDs and their lights IDs and status.
 Output is different for low- and high- level SDKs.
 - `set-all=r,g,b[,br]` Sets all AlienFX lights to the specified color.
 Ex: `set-all=255,0,0` for red lights, `set-all=255,0,0,128` for dimmed red.
 NB: For low-level, it requires lights setup using `alienfx-probe`/-gui to work correctly!